 A plan for health monitoring for reduced vet bills later and better quality of life for your dog(s) now and throughout their lives:

-Taking your dog to the vet only when it is scheduled for vaccinations, generally every 3 years, may delay the diagnosis and treatment of conditions that could have been found earlier.
-This decreases the success of medical intervention.
+Taking your dog to the vet only when it is scheduled for vaccinations, generally, every 3 years, may delay the diagnosis and treatment.
+This decreases the success of the medical intervention.
 Prevention and early detection are always cheaper than treating advanced problems.

 As we seek a better quality of life for ourselves, we naturally want to do the same for our dogs.
-Seeing the vet more often is an excellent start.
+Coming in more frequently is an excellent start.